 Where an agreement is made between family members or friends and is more of a domestic or social arrangement, then it is more likely that an intention to create legal relations will not be found.
 In these situations, it is important to make it clear, either expressly or otherwise, that the parties intend to enter into a legally binding arrangement.

 For example, offering a friend a ride in your car is not usually intended to create legally binding relations, even if that friend offers to give you money for petrol.
-However, if you wanted to create a legally binding arrangement that you will drive your friend to work everyday in exchange for your friend paying you $20 to go towards paying the running The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs. of your car, you should put the agreement in writing and expressly state that you both agree to create a legally binding arrangement.
-Further circumstances from which an objective intention to create legal relations could be inferred would be if an invoice or written receipt was provided upon Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. or payment.
+However, if you wanted to create a legally binding arrangement that you will drive your friend to work everyday for six months in exchange for your friend paying you $20 to go towards paying the running costs of your car, you should put the agreement in writing and expressly state that you both agree to create a legally binding arrangement.
+Further circumstances from which an objective intention to create legal relations could be inferred would be if an invoice or written receipt was provided upon service or payment.

 ‘Consideration’ is the price paid for a promise made by one party to the other party.
 The price must be something of value, although it need not be money.
-Something of value, such as money, given by one person to another person as part of a contract. may be a right, interest or benefit going to one party, or some forbearance, detriment or loss given, undertaken, tolerated or suffered by the other party.
+Consideration may be a right, interest or benefit going to one party, or some forbearance, detriment or loss given, undertaken, tolerated or suffered by the other party.

 There is an exception to this rule: documents under seal (i.e. deeds) do not require consideration for there to be a binding contract.

-Deeds are often used in circumstances where the parties intend for there to be a legally binding agreement, even though there is no consideration or there is uncertainty about whether there is valid consideration (e.g. where a parent wishes to gift a car to their child or when parties want to settle their disputes and agree to A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. each other from a claim).
+Deeds are often used in circumstances where the parties intend for there to be a legally binding agreement, even though there is no consideration or there is uncertainty about whether there is valid consideration (e.g. where a parent wishes to gift a car to their child or when parties want to settle their disputes and agree to release each other from any claim).